clusterpedia-io/website/content/en/docs/concepts/collection-resource.md

 ```
 It is found that `workloads` includes three resources: `deployments`, `daemonsets`, and `statefulsets`.

-For details about `collection resource`, see [Search for collection resource](../../usage/search/collection-resource)
+For details about `Collection Resource`, see [Search for Collection Resource](../../usage/search/collection-resource)

 ## Custom collection resource
-`Built-in storage layer` will support `custom collection resource` in future to enable users to combine any resource types freely.
+`Default Storage Layer` will support `Custom Collection Resource` in future to enable users to combine any resource types freely.